Location: Dooagh, Achill Island, Mayo, Ireland

 Minimum Length of Stay for Volunteers: 1 week

 Room and Board Arrangements

 Self-catered accommodation is provided in the village of Dooagh where the Field School owns an accommodation building beside the Field School offices.
 This consists of male and female dormitories (2 to 4 per room in bunk beds), most with en-suite facilities, a separate bathroom and shower, a common room with peat-fired stove, and a large, fully equipped kitchen.
-Wi-Fi internet access is provided free of charge and there is a small but well-stocked library in the Archaeology Centre.
-There is a grocery store a 2-minute walk from the accommodation block which provides basic supplies and regular trips to a larger supermarket are also arranged.
-There are several pubs and restaurants within walking distance of the Centre.
+Wi-Fi internet access is provided throughout the accommodation block and the Archaeology Centre, which also houses a small but well-stocked library in the Archaeology Centre.
+There is a medium sized grocery store in Keel, which will be a regular stopping point in our routine, and a larger supermarket is located in Achill Sound to which weekly trips will be arranged.
+There are several pubs and restaurants within walking distance of the accommodation block.

 Aalen, F.H.A., Whelan, K. & Stout, M. 1997.
 Atlas of the Irish Rural Landscape.